How Passive Fire Solutions Support Green Building Initiatives

 Enhancing Indoor Air Quality

 Indoor air quality is a critical consideration within green building standards, as it directly affects the health and well-being of occupants.
-Passive fire solutions contribute to improved indoor air quality by incorporating non-toxic, low-emission materials that minimise the release of volatile organic compounds (VOCs) and other pollutants during a fire event.
-This focus on creating healthier indoor environments can enhance a building's overall sustainability profile.
+Passive fire solutions can support improved indoor air quality when specified with low-VOC, low-odour products and verified product information, helping to reduce the release of volatile organic compounds (VOCs) and other pollutants during installation and normal occupancy.
+This focus on healthier material selection and clear documentation can strengthen a building’s overall sustainability profile while still meeting the required fire performance.

 Lifecycle and Durability Considerations